httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Semantics (Non-Normative) {#sane-set-cookie-semantics}

-This section describes simplified semantics of the Set-Cookie header.
+This section describes simplified semantics of the Set-Cookie header field.
 These semantics are detailed enough to be useful for understanding the most common uses of cookies by servers.
 The full semantics are described in {{ua-requirements}}.

-When the user agent receives a Set-Cookie header, the user agent stores the cookie together with its attributes.
-Subsequently, when the user agent makes an HTTP request, the user agent includes the applicable, non-expired cookies in the Cookie header.
+When the user agent receives a Set-Cookie header field, the user agent stores the cookie together with its attributes.
+Subsequently, when the user agent makes an HTTP request, the user agent includes the applicable, non-expired cookies in the Cookie header field.

 If the user agent receives a new cookie with the same cookie-name, domain-value, and path-value as a cookie that it has already stored, the